eiji03aero/niconico-scraper/README.md

-# niconico-scraper
+# scraper
-- The automation to have fun around niconico-douga
+- The automation to have fun around web and learn golang

 # Todo
 - [x] lay foundation for audio scraper